Desire1991/bikesharing/README.md

 •	Show the length of time that bikes are checked out for all riders and genders
 •	Show the number of bike trips for all riders and genders for each hour of each day of the week
 •	Show the number of bike trips for each type of user and gender for each day of the week.
 The analysis for this project has been published to Tableau Public (https://public.tableau.com/views/NYCCitiBikeAnalysis_16184009000370/CheckoutTimesforUsers?:language=en&:display_count=y&publish=yes&:origin=viz_share_link

+You can also check this Tableau public for the module  https://public.tableau.com/views/NYCCitiBikeRideshare_Book1/GenderBreakdown?:language=en&:display_count=y&publish=yes&:origin=viz_share_link

 **Results:**